Phylliida/ResoniteUnityExporter/README.md

 ### Installing the unity package

+(If you have the old version, go to Assets and delete the ResoniteUnityExporter folder)

 Click `Window` at the top of the screen, then select `Package Manager`.

 ![press package manager button](https://github.com/Phylliida/ResoniteUnityExporter/blob/main/TutorialAssets/package%20manager%20button.png?raw=true)